Orlando Drug Possession Lawyers

 The officer may question you before or after you’re detained, and you may be arrested without being questioned.

-• Before any relevant questioning, the officer must give you the Miranda warning (named for a US Supreme Court case).
+• Before any relevant questioning, the officer must give you the Miranda warning (named for a U.S. Supreme Court case).
 They’re a reminder of your constitutional rights not to answer questions or cooperate with the police.
 You should also be told that anything you say can be used against you and of your right to have an attorney with you during questioning.
-If the warning isn’t given or is given too late in the process, disclosures you made before the point where it should have been given should be excluded from evidence.
+If the warning isn’t given or is given too late in the process, disclosures you made before the point where it should have been given should be excluded from the evidence.

 An officer must have probable cause before arresting you.